Kia EV5 Review 2026

 -It needs to feel like substantially more car for the money than the excellent EV3.

-Car manufacturers often refer to their most expensive products as ‘halo models’ – the idea being they attract the curious into showrooms who, after looking at them in wonder, settle for another model that's within their budget.
+Car manufacturers often refer to their most expensive products as ‘halo models’ – the idea being they attract the curious into showrooms, look at them in wonder and then settle for another model within their budget.
 This is most effective when the less costly car has obvious visual similarities to the pricier one, which could see the new Kia EV5 being especially popular.

 That’s right, that the EV5 looks rather like an 80% scale version of the flagship Kia EV9 is wholly deliberate and not indicative of a paucity of ideas.
 Pleasingly, its sheer surfaced, angular bodywork still looks purposeful in this moderately sized form.